jdodd170/wra410/README.md

 1. Make changes to the background color of a page and a div.

+# Changed the background color of the header to FF5733

 2. Use a new font.

+# Changed Font to Times New Roman

 3. Include two images.

+# Added an image on the Assignments page
+# Added an image on the Groups page

 4. Use a table to format the Grading Scale on the Assignments page.

+# Put grading scale into a table format on the Assignments page

 5. Reformat the Student Groups.
 Use a different color for links, add a title for each group, seperate each student.
 Use multiple columns for the divs.